 - Crystalline solids have a definite geometric shape, has long-range order

-- Amorphous are of indefinite shape and have short-range order.
+- Amorphous is of indefinite shape and has short-range order.

-The Subtopics you will learn in the Chemistry Chapter
+The Subtopics you will learn in the Chemistry Class 12 Chapters:

 - General Characteristics of Solid State